Force over Distance: Chapter 39

 Rush made an amused-sounding exhale.

-Possibly,” Eli said.
-“It’s similar.”
-The kid paused, looking at Rush.
-“If I’m following the astrophysics correctly, it’s kind of like, um, what you might predict to see when D-branes of the multiverse collide?”
+The kid hesitated, then said, “If I’m following the astrophysics correctly, this CBR pattern is what you might predict when D-branes of the multiverse collide.”

 Rush shot Eli a sharp look but said nothing.

-“Yeah,” Volker said, his hands still on his hips, squinting up at the light.
+“Yeaaahhhh,” Volker said, his hands still on his hips, squinting up at the light.
 “I mean, maybe.
 It could be a thousand other things, but, sure, it could also be that.
-That’s like, the sexiest, most rockstar thing it could possibly be.
+That’s, like, the sexiest, most rockstar thing it could possibly be.
 So—I’m guessing it’s probably not that.”

 “D-branes of the multiverse?”
 Young said.
-“You’ve got to be kidding me.”
+“You gotta be kidding me.”

 “Yeah, you’re so right about that,” Eli said.
 “We meant E-branes.”